The vaccines of tomorrow

 For example, reverse vaccinology, an approach pioneered by our chief scientist, Rino Rappouli, has helped to create a vaccine against meningococcus B bacteria, which is a common cause of meningitis.
 The principle behind reverse vaccinology is that by decoding the genomic sequence of the bacteria, our scientists are able to identify potential antigens (the substances that induce an immune response in the body) that are common to different Meningitis B strains, and use these as a basis to develop new vaccines.

-These new technologies have been created as the result of an explosion in our knowledge of the human body, immunology, virology and genomics, and are allowing scientists to develop vaccines for diseases that haven’t previously been vaccine preventable.
-Adjuvant Systems, a technology GSK has been working on for more than 20 years, has made it possible to develop vaccines that target specific age groups, such as or older people.
-As we get older so does our immune system, which means a vaccine may require the boosting effect of an adjuvant to make some types of vaccine work more effectively.
+Still, some new technologies can take years and even decades to develop; for more than 20 years we have been working on Adjuvant Systems, a technology that enhances the immune system’s response to a vaccine.
+This has made it possible to develop vaccines that are more potent, and even allow to target specific age groups, such as older people.
+As we age, so does our immune system, which means a vaccine may require the boosting effect of an adjuvant to help make it work more effectively.